-The LCFF (Local Control Funding Formula) changed the way the State provides money to school districts.
-Under this system, school districts receive a uniform base grant for every student, adjusted by grade level.
-Plus they receive adjustments for the number of students living in poverty, English learners, and foster youth.
-Then there are further adjustments for concentration of these groups if they are above 55% of the district's enrollment.
-More information about the LCFF is available at www. cde.ca.gov/fg/aa/lc/.
+The Local Control Funding Formula (LCFF) provides money to school districts with a uniform base grant for every student, adjusted by grade level.
+Districts also receive adjustments for the number of students living in poverty, English learners, and foster youth.
+Then there are further adjustments for concentration of these groups if they are above 45% and at 55% of the district's enrollment.
+More information about the LCFF is available at www.cde.ca.gov/fg/aa/lc/.

-The LCAP (Local Control Accountability Plan) is a critical part of the LCFF.
-Each school district is required to engage parents, students, educators, employees, and the community to establish their plan.
-The LCAP must focus on eight areas identified as State priorities:
+The Local Control Accountability Plan (LCAP) is a critical part of the LCFF.
+Each school district is required to engage parents, students, teachers, principals, administrators, other employees, employee associations, and stakeholders to establish their plan.
+The LCAP must focus on eight state identified priorities:

 - 1. Basic Services

 - 5. Pupil Engagement

 - 2. Implementation of State Standards

-- 7. Course Access
+- 6. School Climate7.
+Course Access

+- 3. Parental Involvement 8.

+- 3. Other Pupil

+- 4. Pupil Achievement